nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 See :ref:`ug_multi_image_variables` to learn how to set the required options.

 MCUboot with the USB DFU requires a larger partition.
-To increase the partition, define the ``PM_STATIC_YML_FILE`` variable that provides the path to the :file:`pm_static.yml` static configuration file in the :file:`configuration` directory for the build target of your choice.
+To increase the partition, define the ``PM_STATIC_YML_FILE`` variable that provides the path to the :file:`pm_static.yml` static configuration file in the :file:`configuration` directory for the board target of your choice.

 For instructions on how to set these additional options and configuration at build time, see :ref:`cmake_options` and :ref:`configure_application`.